hashicorp/terraform-website/content/source/docs/enterprise/install/cluster-custom.html.md

 The database must be able to accept at least (cores in cluster / 3) * 41 concurrent connections.
 For example, if the cluster is using 6 instances with 4 cores each, it needs to allow (24 / 3) * 41, or 328 concurrent connections at a minimum.

-#### Object Storage
+### Object Storage

-For proper production installations, an Object Storage service such as AWS S3 is required.
+For proper production installations, an object storage service such as AWS S3 is required.
 The system supports S3, Azure Blob Storage, and Google Cloud Storage.
-S3-compatible servers such as minio are supported as well.
+S3-compatible servers such as MinIO are supported as well.
 The system should allow for a minimum of 250GB of storage to allow the system to safely grow as the number of Terraform states and logs increases.

 ### Network Configuration